-As you get into a winter state of mind, you'll be happy to discover – or be reminded – that North Carolina is a great destination for fun and adventures on the snow.
-Our state is home to six full-service ski areas with 90 slopes for all abilities, from beginner to Double Black Diamond, as well as freestyle terrain parks, ice skating, tubing and more.
+As you get into a winter state of mind, you'll be happy to discover – or be reminded – that North Carolina is a great destination for fun adventures on the snow.
+Our state is home to six full-service ski areas with nearly 100 slopes for all abilities, from beginner to Double Black Diamond, as well as freestyle terrain parks, ice skating, tubing and more.

 The winter sports season opens around mid-November and lasts until late March.
 With the coldest climates and highest elevations in the South, ski areas can often support snowmaking even when it’s sweater weather at lower elevations.